-The EcoLeague is the only college consortium in the United States dedicated to sustainability education and the active pursuit of environmental studies within a liberal arts framework.
-Dickinson College was inducted into the 12-year-old multischool consortium in 2014.
+Founded in 2003, the EcoLeague is the only college consortium in the United States dedicated to sustainability education and the active pursuit of environmental studies within a liberal-arts framework.
+Dickinson was inducted into the consortium in 2014.

-EcoLeague colleges offer semester exchange programs that allow students of one school to study at another, giving them access to ecosystems, faculty, and unique place-based experiences throughout the nation and the world via their studies at:
+EcoLeague colleges offer semester exchange programs that allow students of one school to study at another, giving them access to ecosystems, faculty, and unique place-based experiences throughout the nation and the world.
+Our schools include:

-Each partner institution offers unique resources, course offerings, faculty areas of interest, research opportunities.
+Each partner institution offers unique resources, course offerings, faculty areas of interest and research opportunities.
 In addition, they are all housed in different ecosystems and emphasize hands-on experience in those environments.
 Students can experience a totally new learning environment without leaving the United States.

 Application Process & Information

-Kristin Stock, Assistant Professor of Environmental Studies, serves as the Dickinson liaison to the program and can answer any questions from Dickinsonians about the process.
+Jorden Hayes, professor of Earth Sciences, serves as the Dickinson liaison to the program and can answer any questions from Dickinsonians about the process.

-- Essay describing how the EcoLeague experience fits into your academic career plans and what you hope to gain from the experience.
+- Two-page essay describing how the EcoLeague experience fits into your academic career plans and what you hope to gain from the experience.

 - Approval from Registrar, Student Accounts, and Financial Aid offices (when applicable) confirming your understanding and eligibility to participate

 Dickinson students need to complete both an EcoLeague application and an application through the Center for Global Study & Engagement's Studio Abroad program.